 You are probably already wondering – is it worth it to pay for a triple strip, thicker lamella board, when you can save some pennies and get the same good quality in narrower and thinner boards.
 Well, maybe you are right, but the right answer to your concerns is that it depends.
 After all, when it comes to engineered wood, it is not that much a question of quality, but a question of style and design.

 The piece of hardwood flooring at the top of the plank is very important for one more reason.
 The width of this layer determines how many times the floor could be refinished.
-Every sanding treatment of the engineered floors removes up to 1 millimetre of timber, which means if your flooring has a think top layer this will reduce the times it can be refinished.
+Every engineered wood floor sanding removes up to 1 millimetre of timber, which means if your flooring has a thin top layer this will reduce the times it can be refinished.
 This should not be underestimated, because this procedure could keep your flooring shiny and vibrant for much longer.

 In a conclusion, if you are working with a tight budget, narrow floorboards with a thicker lamella are probably the best solution for you, as this will provide you with a highly long-lasting and hard-wearing flooring solution and a modern and unique design.
 There are great engineered wood flooring solutions we supply, that offer a narrow appearance and a very light top layer of 14 mm that start-up just £23 per square meter.